fossevents/fossevents.in/docs/install.rst

 Settings
 ------------

-fossevents relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
-It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

 For configuration purposes, the following table maps the 'fossevents' environment variables to their Django setting:

 ======================================= =========================== ============================================== ===========================================